tinyvision-ai-inc/tinyclunx33_public/Docs/som_flash.md

 ecpprog -o 0x000000 file_to_program.bin
 ```

+The power cycle the board to let the FPGA start.

 The `-o 0x000000` can be adapted to any local offset *within* the flash,
 to allow multiple binary images to cohabitate.